 What’s not to love about a front porch swing?
 Relaxing, charming, and an invitation to your guests to come sit a spell.
 Few things add as much curb appeal, and even fewer do it with such a statement of welcoming.
 Enjoy your neighborhood and your front garden space, and create a spot to cool down from the day, enjoy the birds, breathe the air, shoot the breeze, or just, be.
-These DIY front porch swings will have you out on the porch all season long!
+These DIY front porch swing projects will have you out on the porch all season long!
 Don’t have a front porch?
 No worries.
-Make a freestanding swing and put it wherever you please!
+Make a freestanding outdoor swing and put it wherever you please!
 (There is a tutorial for that, too!)

-Learn how to build a porch swing from ‘Family Handyman’.
+First of all, learn how to build a porch swing from ‘Family Handyman’.
 We really like the back of the seat, it has charming Adirondack styling.

 From sisters Kelli and Kristi at ‘Lolly Jane’ we are in love with the idea behind this one… They converted a sentimental baby crib to a porch swing!
 Lots of photos on how they did it, and recommendations on supplies.

 Build this simple DIY porch swing with ‘A Beautiful Mess’ and their very thorough tutorial.
 Lots of step by step photos for this wooden swing.
 So pretty!!!

 Amanda from ‘Tale of an Ugly House’ has the perfect tutorial for a DIY porch swing and pergola.
 We love this for anyone who does not have a secure place to attach a swing, as this one is freestanding.
 What a gorgeous porch!
 Don’t forget to look for the link to their building plans within their post.